Hadamard/Hadamard-Hquer/README.md

 # Hadamard's solution

+The above-mentioned vulnerability of signing is addressed by Hadamard Ħ and has been used to design an unbreakable quantum-resistant protocol for the signer.

 * Quantum-Secure Key Establishment: Employ Quantum Key Distribution (QKD) between the communicating parties to establish a quantum-secure key.
 QKD utilizes quantum mechanical principles to create secure keys between sender and receiver, ensuring resistance against potential eavesdropping or manipulation by adversaries.